 Membership dues, which vary according to a lawyer's place of practice and number of years in the profession, provide the major source of funds for the work of the Association.

-Support for the Association's facilities comes from a trust fund left by the late Judge Frank Landwehr of the St. Louis Circuit Court.
+Past support for the Association's facilities came from a trust fund left by the late Judge Frank Landwehr of the St. Louis Circuit Court.
 Judge Landwehr left his residuary estate in trust to provide suitable meeting and office quarters for the Bar Association.
-A Landwehr Committee has worked with the trustee to fulfill Judge Landwehr's testamentary wishes.
+A Landwehr Committee worked with the trustee to fulfill Judge Landwehr's testamentary wishes.